antirez/freakwan/README.md

 The second byte of messages of all the message types is the flag byte.
 Bits have the following meaning:

-* Bit 0: `Ralayed`.
+* Bit 0: `Relayed`.
 Set if the message was repeated by some node that is not the originator of the message.
 Relayed messages are not acknowledged.
 * Bit 1: `PleaseRelay`.
 If this flag is set, other receivers of the message will try to repeat the message, so that it can travel further in the WAN.
 * Bit 2: `Fragment`.
 This flag means that this message is a fragment of many, that should be reassembled in order to retrieve the full Data message.
 * Bit 3: `Media`.
 For message of type 'Data' this flag means that the message is not text, but some kind of media.
 See the Data messages section for more information.